dvgodoy/bioinformatics/_posts/2025-02-05-post-biology-for-ds.md

 ## RNA and Transcription

-Ribonucleic acid (RNA) is a single-stranded molecule that acts as an intermediary in the process of gene expression.
-Specifically, messenger RNA (mRNA) serves as the template for assembling proteins.
-The process of creating mRNA from DNA is called transcription.
+Ribonucleic acid (RNA) is a **single-stranded molecule** that acts as an intermediary in the process of gene expression.
+Specifically, **messenger RNA (mRNA) serves as the template for assembling proteins**.
+The process of **creating mRNA from DNA is called transcription**.

-During transcription, one of the two DNA strands — called the template strand — is used to synthesize a complementary RNA molecule.
-The resulting RNA is nearly identical to the coding strand of the DNA, except that it uses uracil (U) instead of thymine (T).
+During transcription, one of the two DNA strands — called the **template strand** — is used to **synthesize a complementary RNA molecule**.
+The resulting RNA is ***nearly identical* to the coding strand** of the DNA, except that it uses uracil (U) instead of thymine (T).

 The initial product is called pre-mRNA (or precursor mRNA).
-It includes not just protein-coding sequences (called exons) but also non-coding segments called introns, as well as other untranslated regions (UTRs).
+It includes not just *protein-coding sequences (called exons)* but also *non-coding segments called introns*, as well as other *untranslated regions (UTRs)*.
 Before the mRNA can be used to make a protein, it undergoes processing — including splicing, capping, and tailing — to produce a mature mRNA molecule that contains (almost) only the coding instructions.

 <img src="https://dvgodoy.github.io/bioinformatics/assets/images/bio_for_ds/transcription.png" />